MintMCP

 • Dependency packaging resolves library conflicts and version requirements

-MintMCP Gateway provides one-click deployment for STDIO-based MCP servers with built-in hosting and automatic lifecycle management.
+MintMCP Gateway provides managed deployment for stdio-based and hosted MCP servers with built-in hosting and automatic lifecycle management.
 The platform eliminates infrastructure overhead that traditional approaches impose.

-Organizations report a significant reduction in time when using managed MCP gateway platforms versus self-hosted implementations.
+Organizations can reduce deployment time by using managed MCP gateway platforms versus self-hosted implementations.
 Benefits include:

-• Instant deployment versus weeks of infrastructure setup
+• Fast deployment versus weeks of infrastructure setup

 • Automatic scaling based on demand patterns